 In 2011, the BC Social Innovation Council was formed to provide recommendations to the Parliamentary Secretary for Non-Profit Partnerships and the Ministry of Social Development.
 These recommendations sought to enhance social innovation in the province (BC Social Innovation Council, 2013).
-The Council's 2012 report provided a series of action-oriented recommendations to policy-makers:
+This is the closest attempt to an explicit innovation strategy for the province and provides action oriented recommendations to policy-makers: